 Greek myths of Hephaestus and Daedalus incorporated the idea of intelligent robots and artificial beings like Pandora.
 These “automaton” beings such as Talos would protect Crete from invaders.
-Ancient Greeks spoke of the idea of ‘biotechne’, or how biological phenomena such as aging can be altered with technology of humans.
+Ancient Greeks spoke of the idea of biotechne, how biological phenomena such as aging can be altered with technology of humans.
 Through their myths and stories, scholars wrestled with what it meant to be human and how man can push his biological limits to what he can give life to.
 These stories involved giving a sort of human intellect to inanimate objects and, through this, creating a machine that questions what humanistic values might differ from those of nature.
 Writers portrayed automaton such as the defender Talos, working through blood vessels behind a bronze robotic armor, with human qualities such as emotions and judgements.
-These primitive forms of artifical intelligence challenged what it meant to be human by stretching the limits of what man can create.
+These primitive forms of artificial intelligence challenged what it meant to be human by stretching the limits of what man can create.
+The same questions would persist through historical debates of artificial intelligence.

 Scholars debate how much of Greek history of automata is true and how much is due to mythology.
 Hero of Alexandria made many inventions of automata that included one that could speak.
 Greek artists and writers described sebas (awe), thauma (wonder), and thambos (astonishment) of these stories.
 Shock and surprise of these statues parallel the sentiments of the Uncanny Valley, an averse psychological reaction to human-like robots.
 Daedalus’ statues would continue to frighten characters in plays by Euripedes and Aeschylus.
 Satyrs, drunken woodland gods, exclaimed their shock of their own sculptures so realistic that they only needed their voices to come alive.

-Daedalus, a craftsman in Greek mythology, was the first mortal to create ‘living statues,’ of bronze sculptures that showed human characteristics.
-Living in Attica, Daedalus, created these bronze sculptures so they could move their eyes, form tears, bleed, move, and speak.
+Daedalus, a craftsman in Greek mythology, was the first mortal to create “living statues,” of bronze sculptures that showed human characteristics.
+Living in Attica, Daedalus created these bronze sculptures so they could move their eyes, form tears, bleed, move, and speak.
 Daedulus also created a cow of wood to satiate the lust of Queen Pasiphae, the queen of Crete in mythology.
 When the cow mated with a bull, they gave birth to the half-man half-bull minotaur.
-Creating this sort of monster from a half-human half-animal hybrid represents this fear from this intersection of mankind with technology.
+Creating this monster from a half-human half-animal hybrid represents this fear of intersecting mankind with technology.

-Daedalus taught craftsmanship to his nephew, Talos.
-This Talos of Athens had a lot of success in building a serrated saw and an snake-like iron tool to cut wood.
+Daedalus taught craftsmanship to his nephew, Talos of Athens (not to be confused with the automata Talos that defended Crete).
+Talos had a lot of success in building a serrated saw and an snake-like iron tool to cut wood.
 Daedalus grew jealous and pushed him off a cliff to his death.
 Townsfolk witnessed this, though, and tried him for murder.
 Daedalus fled to Crete where he began his Cretan adventures.

 Aristotle also speculated that automata could abolish slavery to bring equality.
 In Politics, he said: